awsdocs/aws-ruby-developer-guide/doc_source/dynamo-example-load-table-items-from-json.rst

         Add the items in a JSON file to an Amazon DynamoDB table using this AWS SDK for Ruby code example.
     :keywords: AWS SDK for Ruby code examples, DynamoDB

-The following example adds the items from the JSON file *movie_data.json* to the :code-ruby:`Movies` table in the :code-ruby:`us-west-2` region.
+The following code example adds items from a JSON file to a table.

 .. literalinclude:: ./example_code/dynamodb/dynamodb_ruby_example_load_movies.rb
    :dedent: 0
    :language: ruby

-Here is an example of a JSON file that loads two movies.
+The following JSON file example defines two of these items.

 .. literalinclude:: ./example_code/dynamodb/movie_data.json
    :dedent: 0
    :language: json

-See the `complete example <https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/ruby/dynamodb/dynamodb_ruby_example_load_movies.rb>`_ and the `JSON file <https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/ruby/dynamodb/movie_data.json>`_ on GitHub.